-Green lentil and sweet potato stew is a fantastic, budget winter warmer.
-Comforting, filling and tasty all at the same time, this one pot wonder is just what you need to soothe away those seasonal colds and long dark winter nights.
-This stew will stick to your bones!
+Green lentil and sweet potato stew is a fantastic one pot family meal.
+Comforting, filling and tasty this delicious hearty stew will stick to your bones!

 Maybe now with April being here things will change?